Why use an anti-theft backpack?

 The Venturesafe is built using ECONYL.
 This durable material is made from recycled fishing nets and other waste nylon.
 It means the bag is not only tough but good for the planet too!

 It features fully lockable zippers and Pacsafe’s Roobar locking system to ensure they remain secure.
 You can also lock the zips with a small padlock if you’d prefer.
-Either way, this stops any potential thieves getting your bag open without you noticing.
+Either way, this stops any potential thieves from getting your bag open without you noticing.
 The zips are puncture-resistant too.

 It’s not just the zips that keep you safe.
 The bag is lined with Pacsafe’s eXomesh slashguard technology to prevent cut and run thefts.
 It also comes with a stainless steel anchor cable to secure the bag to fixed objects.
 The shoulder straps can be used in the same way but they are less effective.
 Still, they’re ideal for when you’re sitting down for a quick lunch or coffee.
 The straps are slash-proof too.